matemagyari/clojure_study/projects/twitter-reader/README.md

 ### The task ###
 The task is to create a web application that, using Twitter's API, taps the real-time stream of tweets and filters for those which contains a user provided words.
 Multiple users could have different search criteria at the same time.
-The app should display both the stream of tweets and the up-to-date relative frequencies of occurrences of the aforementioned words.
+The app should display both the stream of tweets and the statistics of hashTags extracted from the tweets in a moving window fashion.

 ### The UI ###
 There should be a simple text field where the user can define what tweets he is interested in.
-The default should be **Gamesys** which is sampled as the page is opened.
+The default should be **Poker** which is sampled as the page is opened.
 There could be multiple keywords.
-When the user provides a new keyword the newly defined samples from Twitter should be displayed on the UI alongside with the word statistics.
+When the user provides a new keyword the newly defined samples from Twitter should be displayed on the UI alongside with the hashTag statistics.
 Update the statistics as you update tweets.
 Elements of the UI:
 - Text field to be able to provide filter keyword
 - Sampled Twitter data
-- Word statisctics.
-It is a simple list of words and a number of occurances extracted from the tweets The layout of the UX is up to you.
+- hashTag statisctics.
+It is a simple list of hashTags and a number of occurances extracted from the tweets The layout of the UX is up to you.
 Can be user friendly, funny, functional or just a dump page.
 Can use push or pull technologies.
 Use what ever you feel comfortable with and suitable for the purpose.
 Use your imagination!

 ### Delivery ###